 If you do your investigation and determine the employee was guilty of the wrongdoing, then you fire the employee.
 If you determine that the employee is innocent, then reinstate and pay the person for the suspension time.
 It's the right and fair thing to do.

-Take Care With Fast Firing
+Be Cautious With Fast Firing Your Employees

 Even seemingly black and white cases often require a bit of caution.
 Why?
 Because you want to be fair across the board.
 You fire John for stealing a printer.
 That makes sense, right?
 But when you find out that four other employees have taken expensive equipment and other managers were aware and nothing was done, you've just treated John unfairly.